ronin-rb/ronin-rb.github.io/blog/_posts/2011-10-16-ronin-support-0-3-0-and-ronin-1-3-0-released.md

 {% endhighlight %}

 [String#fuzz][7] was added to assist in fuzzing Strings.
-This method will find all occurences of a sub-string or regular expression, and replace each one with one or more substitutions.
+This method will find all occurrences of a sub-string or regular expression, and replace each one with one or more substitutions.
 The following code replaces every occurrence of a number with 1 to 100 `9` characters: